Eye Clinic for Prince of Wales Hospital

 - Ophthalmic plastic and orbit surgery

-We also provide 24 hours a day, 7 days a week emergency care to both Emergency Departments of The Sydney Children’s Hospital, Randwick, and The Prince of Wales Hospital.
+We also provide 24 hours a day, 7 days a week emergency care to the Emergency Department of The Prince of Wales Hospital.

 Our Outback Eye Service is based in the Department of Ophthalmology at The Prince of Wales Hospital.